Tasteful Women of the County

 “Wine making is very hard and often dirty work which might be why it’s less attractive to women.
 When you work two harvests a year, northern and southern hemispheres, you are always dirty and running on a couple of hours sleep a night.”

 In 2013 she came back to Canada to work the harvest with Dan Sullivan of Rosehall Run and has been there ever since.
 They have completely different styles, Dan is a prominent County winemaker known for his Chardonnay and Pinot Noir but has been mainly self-taught.
 Kerri’s training and international experience has allowed her to bring some new ideas and best practices to the winery.

 When I stopped in at Lacey Estates winery during Wassail last year, I met Kimball and Liz Lacey’s daughter Emily who was busy assisting her Dad in the winery.
 Her parents had just been crowned King and Queen of Wassail by the PEC Winegrowers Association but Emily was definitely the princess.
 Emily has been planting and picking grapes since she was six years old.
-Under the guidance of her winemaker father, Kimball, she produced her first wine this year at age 17 and intends to take viticulture either at Brock University or Niagara College next year.
+Under the guidance of her winemaker father, Kimball, she produced her first wine at age 17 and went on to take viticulture at Niagara College.

 Although their male counterparts tend to get the most attention from wine commentators, women like Deborah Paskus, Caroline Granger, Catherine Langlois, Vida Zalnieriunas, and Jennifer Dean, have had a huge impact on the development of the Prince Edward County wine region and the new generation of MacKenzie Brisbois, Emily Lacey, Amy Baldwin, and Maggie BeliCastro are following in their foot steps.

 These women have great taste, look for their wines when you are touring in the County.